AliBakiT/Engineering-Project/README.md

 Hello, welcome to my Page!

-Here some informations about my repository;
+Here is some informations about my repository;

 This is my Engineering project repository.
-This repo includes PNG Datasets, CSV Datasets and Python Tensorflow Code.
+This repository contains PNG Datasets, CSV Datasets and Python Tensorflow Code.

-CSV Datasets include Absorbance, Reflectance and Intensity values of each measurement.
-These datasets created by using NIR spectrometer and its Wavelength range is 900-1700nm.
+CSV Datasets contain Absorbance, Reflectance and Intensity values of each measurement.
+These datasets were created using the NIR spectrometer and the Wavelength range is 900-1700nm.

-PNG Datasets were created by using absorbance and reflectance CSV datasets.
+PNG Datasets were created using absorbance and reflectance CSV datasets.